terra-money/terrain/README.md

 Prior to deploying your contract, ensure that your signer wallet contains the funds needed to pay for associated transaction fees.
 You can request funds from the <a href="https://faucet.terra.money/" target="_blank">Terra Testnet Faucet</a> by submitting the wallet address of the account where you would like to receive the funds and clicking on the `Send me tokens` button.

 You can retrieve the wallet address associated with the `custom_tester_1` account by utilizing the `terrain console` in your terminal.
-For example:

 ```sh
 terrain console